 The case conceptualization for both participants was based on an ACT model of disordered eating, which emphasizes understanding the function, or purpose, of particular behaviors in a given context.
 The ACT model suggests that EE can be understood as a behavioral attempt to escape, avoid, or distract from difficult thoughts and emotions.
 EE tends to “work” temporarily to distract from those uncomfortable thoughts and emotions; however, it does not work as a long-term solution because the difficult thoughts and feelings will return.
 Furthermore, individuals often experience other uncomfortable internal experiences in addition to the initial ones from which they were trying to escape.
 For example, both participants reported engaging in EE as a way to escape or distract from feeling lonely but then reported feeling guilt and frustration afterwards as a result of their EE.
 From an ACT perspective, EE becomes problematic when it is used excessively and rigidly to regulate difficult thoughts and emotions (Hayes et al., 1996).

 The ACT model also suggests that EE is problematic when it interferes with one’s ability to fully engage in valued activities (Hayes et al., 1996).
 Not only do avoidant coping strategies not work in the long-term to permanently reduce or eliminate difficult thoughts and feelings, but these strategies also lead to narrowed behavioral repertoires that reduce one’s ability to come in contact with personally meaningful and important activities.
 ACT suggests that individuals are able to choose their response to difficult internal experiences through either engaging in EE or simply noticing those experiences and choosing to engage in more adaptive behaviors.
-Key components of ACT are helping individuals identify life values and empowering them to choose their course of action, with and without their difficult thoughts and feelings.
+Key components of ACT are helping individuals identify life values and empowering them to choose their course of action, with or without their difficult thoughts and feelings.
 Both participants reported that EE had increasingly required more time and energy, which reduced their ability to participate fully in hobbies, academic pursuits, romantic relationships, friendships, and personal growth and exploration.

-Consistent with the ACT model, it was important to identify situational triggers for EE and determine the short-term and long-term consequences.
+Consistent with the ACT model, it was important to identify situational triggers for EE and determine the short-term and long-term consequences of acting on these triggers.
 For the participants in the current study, food was a source of comfort or distraction when they felt bored, anxious, angry, confused, guilty, and lonely.
 Participant 1 reported that EE was a problem because it inhibited her connection with her partner and kept her from getting in touch with her emotions.
 For example, she reportedly would engage in EE to “calm down,” but would then feel physically tired and cognitively/emotionally disconnected from others.
 Participant 2 reported that EE distracted him from “real issues” (such as social anxiety and academic concerns) which often made those problems more difficult to address afterwards.
 For example, he reported that he would often engage in EE when he felt anxious about a school assignment, which helped him to distract from his anxiety; however, he would feel more anxious as the deadline for the assignment became closer.
-In addition, he had a harder time focusing on his assignment when he was more anxious and did not think he produced his best work.
-For both participants EE had also led to concerns about physical health associated with being overweight.
-With that, the primary goals of the study were to increase participants’ awareness of their EE and its situational triggers within the context of improving daily functioning and overall well-being.
+For both participants EE also led to concerns about physical health associated with being overweight.
+With that, the primary goals of the study were to increase participants’ awareness of their EE and its situational triggers within, notice the internal experiences that occurred, watch those experiences and not get caught up in them, and engage in meaningful activities even though those experiences were occurring, all in the service of improving daily functioning and overall well-being.

 7 Course of Treatment and Assessment of Progress